 Junior: In the realm of political philosophy, questions arise that seek to identify, evaluate, critique, and improve social, civil, and political governance.
 For what reason do we form commonwealths and civil structures?
 Why are such unions justified?
 Indeed, how do those who maintain power within such civil societies legitimize their use of political authority over any other person?

 Senior: Wedged between the forces of privatized spiritualism on one hand and secular social activism on the other, the Christian

 Church finds itself in a time of transition and tension.
 In a world dominated by geopolitical nation-states, rapidly expanding capitalistic market places, and the global presence of multinational corporations, God has awakened the Church to a new sense of urgency to respond faithfully to its calling to be in the world, but not of it, and to live out its vocation by embodying the presence of Jesus Christ to all the peoples.

 What a picture of encouragement!
 When I follow Ben’s progress from year to year, I confess that even I’m amazed.
-It’s a good reminder that what you see today is not necessarily where your child will be in five or ten years; so much happens in our kids as they grow up!
+It’s a good reminder that what you see today is not necessarily where your child—especially that reluctant boy writer of yours—will be in five or ten years.
+So much happens in our kids as they grow up!
 For most students, vocabulary increases; logic and reason develop; and writing skills improve.

 Remember too that not every child is destined to become a scholar, but improve he can (and will)—with practice, tools, and time.